What is China’s National Day and how is it observed?

-China’s National Day, called 国庆节 (guó qìng jié) in Chinese, is celebrated with great fanfare every year on October 1 as a public holiday.
-It is a major Chinese holiday, and grand military parades are also held every 10 years to commemorate the founding of the People’s Republic of China.
+China’s National Day, called 国庆节 (Guóqìngjié) in Chinese, is celebrated with great fanfare every year on October 1 as a public holiday.
+It is a major Chinese holiday, and grand military parades are usually held on this day every 10 years to commemorate the founding of the People's Republic of China.
 The most recent parade was held on October 1, 2019, marking 70 years since the birth of the PRC.